MrSpadala/COVID-19/README.md

 _work in progress_

+To obtain the following prediction we consider a decrease following a constant second derivative.
+Using this simple model, new cases slow down quadratically.
+This has no scientific bases, it just seems the trend at the time of writing.
+In detail:
-To obtain the following prediction, we first calculated the mean second derivative from the date when the peak started (03-22) up to today, which is around -100, then, consider it constant, we applied it to the total cases.
-In other words cases slow down quadratically.
+ 1. We calculated the mean second derivative from the date when the peak started (03-22) up to today.
+This value is around -150.
+ 2. Apply the dynamics with this calculated second derivative considered as constant.

 <img src="https://github.com/MrSpadala/COVID-19/blob/master/scripts/generated/peak_prediction.png" width=700 />